HomeArticle

 AI smart bracelet Spiro (Source/Enterprise)

-Zhao Zhihe told Yingke that in jewelry consumption, bracelets are one of the categories that are most likely to be worn unconsciously.
+Zhao Zhihe told Yingke that in jewelry consumption, bracelets are one of the categories that are most easily worn unconsciously.
 "Users can own multiple bracelets and replace them at will according to their mood and outfit.
-It doesn't proclaim 'who I am' but naturally becomes a part of daily life."
-This also means a lower decision - making threshold and less psychological burden for users to wear, getting closer to Shijing Technology's goal of "never taking it off".
+It doesn't declare 'who I am' but naturally becomes a part of daily life."
+This also means a lower decision - making threshold and less psychological burden for users, getting closer to Shijing Technology's goal of "never taking it off".

 Within the entire time window, information in dimensions such as ambient sound, intonation, conversation content (after transcription), pause length, and background noise will be extracted as structured data.